Struggling with your girlfriend’s past isn’t easy.

 But an important idea to consider is that you are your own master.

-You can either listen to me, or not.
+You can either listen to me or not.
 You can listen to some men’s rights activist in an online forum, or not.
-You can listen to a militant feminist, or not.
 You can heed your best friend’s advice, or not.

 You have the ability and, many would argue, the responsibility to determine for yourself which practices and perspectives work for you, and what you truly believe in.